Soha Bechara: Early life

 Bechara was born in Deir Mimas, Lebanon, to a Greek Orthodox Christian family.
-Her father, Fawaz, was a member of the Lebanese Communist Party, which Bechara herself also joined secretly in 1982.
-During the Israeli occupation of Southern Lebanon, she was active within various leftist political and militant movements, including Jammoul and the Union of Lebanese Democratic Youth.
+Her father was an active member of the Lebanese Communist Party, which Bechara herself also joined secretly in 1982.
+During the Israeli occupation of Southern Lebanon, she was active in various leftist political and militant movements, including the armed umbrella coalition of the Jammoul and the Union of Lebanese Democratic Youth.